Crave-Trinity/Novamind-Frontend-Gemini/docs/analysis.md

-# Novamind Frontend: Test Infrastructure Analysis (April 5, 2025)
+# Novamind Frontend: Test Infrastructure Analysis (Snapshot: 2025-04-05)

+*Note: This analysis reflects the state as of April 5, 2025.
+Since then, ESLint issues have been resolved, configuration files cleaned up, and minor dependencies updated.
+The R3F test failures described below persist and are tracked separately.*
 ## Current Status

 Following dependency updates and initial fixes, the test suite (`npm test`) currently exhibits the following behavior: